animeshDevarkar/AI-ML-Final-Project/README.md

-Basic Aiml project which using knowledge learned in compozent internship
+Basic Aiml project using knowledge learned in compozent internship